mporter-gre/Calculation-of-Feature-Volumes-of-Biofilms/README.md

 # Calculation-of-Feature-Volumes-of-Biofilms

 The purpose of this code is to return Volume Images and their sums from a dataset of intensity images on an OMERO server into Matlab.
-The original use was for detailing the feature volumes of images of bacterial biofilms, but will conceptually work for any intensity image of reasonable dynamic range.
+In this instance, a Volume Image is a single xy plane, with each xy location containing the number of the highest z-section segmented in the original intensity image.
+The sum of this gives the total feature volume of the image.
+The original use was for detailing the feature volumes of images of bacterial biofilms, but it will conceptually work for any volumetric intensity image of reasonable dynamic range.

 [volumes, volSum]= volumeUnderBiofilm(session, dsId);

 where 'session' is an active OMERO session object created as a global variable, and dsId is the ID of a dataset on the OMERO server containing XYZ intensity images.
 Only the first intensity channel will be analysed.

-In this instance, a Volume Image is a single xy plane, with each xy location containing the number of the highest z-section segmented in the original intensity image.

 The output 'volumes' is a cell array of planes with the same xy dimensions as the original intensity images.